react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 #### `headerLeft`

 Function which returns a React Element to display on the left side of the header.
 This replaces the back button.
 See `headerBackVisible` to show the back button along side left element.
+It receives the following properties in the arguments:

+- `tintColor` - The tint color to apply.
+Defaults to the [theme](themes.md)'s primary color.
+- `canGoBack` - Boolean indicating whether there is a screen to go back to.
+- `label` - Label text for the button.
+Usually the title of the previous screen.
+- `href` - The `href` to use for the anchor tag on web

 <img src="/assets/7.x/native-stack/headerLeft.png" width="500" alt="Header right"/>